 All employees are bound by WorkSafeNB’s Code of Ethics and the Board adheres to its Code of Conduct.

-In addition, individual employees and external consultants involved in the investment process are expected to comply with all governing laws and regulations, and the CFA Institute's Code of Ethics and Standards of Professional Conduct.
-These criteria apply to the President and Chief Executive Officer, the Chief of Financial Officer, the Chief Investment Officer - Alternatives, and the Manager, Investment Compliance and Reporting.
+In addition, individual employees and external consultants involved in the investment process are expected to comply with all governing laws and regulations, and the CFA Institute’s Code of Ethics and Standards of Professional Conduct.
+These criteria apply to the President and Chief Executive Officer, the Vice-President, Strategy & Finance, the Chief Investment Officer - Alternatives, the Alternative Investments Manager, the Director, Public Investments, and the Manager, Investment Compliance and Reporting.

 Due diligence – the care that a reasonable person exercises under the circumstances to avoid harm to other persons or their property.